adrianN/adrianN.github.io/markdown/programming_problems.markdown

 1. Write a function that merges two sorted lists into a new list.
 1. Write a function that computes the list of the first 100 Fibonacci numbers.
 1. Write a function that takes a number and returns a list of its digits.
 1. Write functions that add, subtract, and multiply two numbers in their digit-list representation (and return a new digit list).
 If you're ambitious you can implement Karatsuba multiplication.
+Try [different bases](https://en.wikipedia.org/wiki/Radix).
+What is the best base if you care about speed?
 1. Implement the following sorting algorithms: Selection sort, Insertion sort, Merge sort, Quick sort, Stooge Sort.
 Check Wikipedia for descriptions.
 1. Implement binary search.
 1. Write a function that takes a list of strings an prints them, one per line, in a rectangular frame.
 For example the list `["Hello", "World", "in", "a", "frame"]` gets printed as: